-It's easy and fun to make your own fermented foods at home, and these recipes for fermented foods will get you started, but there's a few things you might want to keep in mind.
+It's easy and fun to make your own fermented foods at home, and these fermented vegetable recipes will get you started, but there are a few things you might want to keep in mind.

 Get the right equipment.
 Fermented vegetables, like sauerkraut and sour pickles, ferment best in a closed, anaerobic environment.
 Traditional fermentation crocks are a great investment, while airlocked jars are good to get started.